Client

 2P Tracker

-Installed power
+Installed capacity

 3 MWp

-Annual electricity production
+Annual electricity generation

 3,600 MWh